maliput/delphyne_gui/README.md

 ## Running the Visualizer standalone:

-To run just the visualizer standalone, type:
+To run just the visualizer standalone, run:

 ```
 visualizer